schlawg/zerofish/README.md

 # WTF is this

-Just a toolkit to construct humanlike chess bots in the browser.
+Just a toolkit to construct chess bots in the browser.
 You get stockfish classical and lc0.
 The lc0 can only handle maia (go nodes 1) weights.

 # Usage